Vladimir Jurowski: Career

-In Russia, Jurowski is a member of the Russian National Orchestra Conductor Collegium.
+In Russia, Jurowski has served as a member of the Russian National Orchestra Conductor Collegium.
 In October 2011, the State Academic Symphony Orchestra of the Russian Federation announced the appointment of Jurowski as its principal conductor, with immediate effect, for an initial contract of 3 years.
 Jurowski concluded his principal conductorship of the State Academic Symphony Orchestra of the Russian Federation in 2021.

 In September 2015, the Berlin Radio Symphony Orchestra announced the appointment of Jurowski as its next chief conductor, effective with the 2017–2018 season.
 In April 2019, the Berlin Radio Symphony Orchestra announced the extension of Jurowski's contract as chief conductor through the 2022–2023 season.
 In June 2021, the orchestra announced a further extension of Jurowski's contract through 31 August 2027.

 In March 2018, the Bavarian State Opera announced the appointment of Jurowski as its next Generalmusikdirektor, effective with the 2021–2022 season.
+His initial contract with the company is through 2026.

 In the United States, Jurowski first conducted at the Metropolitan Opera in December 1999.
 He made an acclaimed conducting debut with the Philadelphia Orchestra in October 2005.
 He returned in February 2007 to Philadelphia for a second guest conducting engagement which also received critical praise.
 Jurowski returned to Philadelphia Orchestra for guest-conducting appearances in March 2009, October 2009, March 2010, November 2011, February 2014, and October 2014.

+Personal life

-Jurowski and his wife Patricia have two children, Martha and Yuri.
+Jurowski and his wife Patricia have two children, Martha and Juri.
 The family resides in Berlin.
+In February 2024, Jurowski was appointed as an Honorary Knight Commander of the Order of the British Empire (KBE).
+The honour was conferred by King Charles III on the advice of the Foreign Secretary, David Cameron, in recognition of his services to music and the arts.